French Drain Installation

 Next, the geotextile material will be laid on the trench, making sure to put enough down to be able to cover the gravel and the pipes completely.
 Then, the perforated pipes will connect with the solid pipes that will take the excess water to the exit area.
 Since soil and sod will be installed on top of the French drain, the gravel along with the perforated PVC pipe must be completely wrapped around with the geo-textile material.
-This fabric-like material protects the landscape drainage system from debris.
+Also, this fabric-like material protects the landscape drainage system from debris.
 Lastly, the soil and the grass will lie on top.

 French drain installation and catch basin system side-by-side but separate lines.

 French drains cannot be connected directly to any other type of landscape drainage system.
 In fact, there must be at least 5 feet of solid piping separating it from another landscape drainage system such as a Catch Basin or a Sump Pump Drainage System.
 Putting one any closer contradicts the French drain’s purpose.
 Furthermore, a French drain cannot be connected to another landscape drainage system on the higher side of the slope because a French drain cannot have more water flow into it from another system.
 Having another system higher on the slope of the trench will cause the French drain to overflow or even clog.
 In conclusion, this specific design can only target specific problem areas.